 Truth be told, Nietzschean philosophy and Australian politics rarely intersect.
 However, this odd parallel became apparent to me by virtue of some comments from our Prime Minister, Scott Morrison.

-Now I don’t often tune in to the cacophony of hyperbole from Australian politicians, as it’s been a very long time since Australia has had any forward-looking political leadership – of the kind that makes core fundamental policy changes that alter the course of the country’s future.
-No more has this been evident than when observing Australia’s track record for fostering innovation, research, development, and digital transformation.
-If we were to use Australia’s policies and commitment level to technology and innovation as the lever towards international competitiveness… we’ve had as much effect on a global scale as a bucket of water does against a raging bushfire.
+I don’t often tune in to cacophony of hyperbole from Australian politicians, as it’s been a very long time since Australia has had any forward-looking political leadership; of the kind that makes core fundamental policy changes that alter the course of the country’s future.
+No more has this been evident has been in Australia’s track record for fostering innovation, research, development and digital transformation.
+Australia’s policies and commitment to use technology and innovation as the lever towards international competitiveness have had as much effect as Scott Morrison’s “thoughts” and “prayers” had against Australia’s’ devastating bushfires.